PRAYER - Worship Commission

 Marriage Enrichment: A wedding is only a day, but a marriage is a lifetime.
 Here are some spiritual resources for your Marriage in the Lord.
 God bless you!

-Funeral Information: Here is some information about Funerals at our parish church.
-May God console you during this time of personal loss with hope in eternal life.
+Funeral Information: Here is some information about Funerals at our parish.
+May God console you during this time of sorrow and renew your hope in eternal life.